neoToad/soloBrowsergame/.docs/PROJECT_CONTEXT.md

 - Owner: Engineering
 - Update Trigger: Major feature/module changes that alter onboarding-relevant structure.
-- Last Verified Against Code: 2026-05-02
+- Last Verified Against Code: 2026-05-09

 High-level onboarding snapshot for the project.
 This file is summary-only.

 ## What This Project Is
-A Django + HTMX noir text RPG where players move through scenes, make choices, complete jobs/quests, and progress stats, contacts, territory, and reputation in a persistent session.
+A Django + HTMX noir text RPG where players move through scenes, make choices, complete quests, and progress stats, contacts, properties, territories, and reputation in a persistent session.

 ## Stack
 - Python 3.10+